oschweitzer/sfeir-school-angular/docs/markdown/providers/introduction.md

 Notes:

--   Ici on enregistre directement dans notre module AppModule (penser à l'import sinon il y aura une erreur)
+-   Here we record directly in our AppModule module (think about the import otherwise there will be an error)
--   Angular 9 propose le providedIn: any qui enregistre un service par module lazy loader (attention dans ce cas plusieurs instances)
+-   Angular 9 offers the providedIn: any which registers a service by lazy loader module (be careful in this case several instances)

 ##==##

 <!-- .slide: class="two-column-layout" -->

-# Utiliser son service (en global)
+# Use your service (overall)

 ##--##
 ![h-600](assets/images/school/providers/service.png)